shelf/david/README.md

 `ABOUT` - Raw html string for the About paragraph in the sidebar.

 `BANNER` - Absolute path to a banner image.
 Uses `./theme/static/banner.jpg` if unset.

+`FAVICON` - Absolute path to a favicon.
+Defaults to
+|filename|/static/favicon.ico if unset.